lahiruSanjeewa2971/wikramasooriya_entraprices/PRODUCT_DETAILS_IMPLEMENTATION_PLAN.md

 ## 🧪 **Testing Strategy**

+A comprehensive testing strategy ensures the reliability, performance, and security of the product details system.
+Testing covers all aspects from individual components to end-to-end user workflows.

 ### **Backend Testing**

+Backend testing focuses on API reliability, data integrity, and performance.
+It includes unit tests for individual functions, integration tests for API endpoints, and database constraint testing to ensure data consistency.
 - [ ] Unit tests for review service
 - [ ] Unit tests for product service updates
 - [ ] Integration tests for API endpoints